Lazy OCO: Online Convex Optimization on a Switching Budget: Lazy Stochastic OCO

 \begin{theorem} Assume $\dist F$ is a distribution of $G$-Lipschitz convex losses over a domain $\Dom$ of diameter $D$.
 Then running \cref{alg:lazyogd} with step size $\eta_t = D / G \sqrt t$ guarantees $\Sw_T \leq 1 + \log T$ and

 If we further assume losses sampled from $\dist F$ are $\lambda$-strongly-convex, then running \cref{alg:lazyogd} with step size $\eta_t = 1/\lambda t$ guarantees $\Sw_T \leq 1 + \log T$ and

-\end{theorem} \begin{proof} We prove for the general convex case; the arguments for the strongly convex case are similar and thus omitted.
-Observe that the iterates $x_t$ maintained by the algorithm are just decision variables of standard OGD with decreasing step $\eta_t = D / G \sqrt t$.
+\end{theorem} \begin{proof} For the general convex case, observe that the iterates $x_t$ maintained by the algorithm are just decision variables of standard OGD with decreasing step $\eta_t = D / G \sqrt t$.
 By well known arguments (see e.g., \citealp{hazan2019introduction}) these obtain an any time $t\in [T]$ guarantee of

 for any $w\in \Dom$.
 Therefore, we have for any $t$,

 Now, set $T_k := \min\{ 2^k, T+1 \}$ and we obtain